thorchain/docs/technical-deep-dive/economic-model.md

 ### Token Distribution

+There are a maximum of **~360M RUNE** (reduced from 500M per [ADR-023](https://dev.thorchain.org/architecture/adr-023-rune-supply-restructure.html)).
+Exact max and circulating supply change with burns — use [rune.tools/supply](https://rune.tools/supply) for live figures, or the [Economic Model](https://dev.thorchain.org/concepts/economic-model.html) for protocol detail.

-There are a maximum of 500M RUNE.
-All supply was created at genesis and distributed as follows:
+All supply was created at genesis and originally distributed as follows:

 - 5% (SEED) and 16% (IDO) sold for capital to start the network and give it value.
 - 10% allocated to early developers who worked since 2018.